experimentalpolitics/immigration/material/design.md

 **[race]** What racial or ethnic group best describes you?

-1. White
+1. Asian/Pacific Islanders
-2. Black or African-American
+2. Black or African-American (non-Hispanic)
+3. Caucasian/White (non-Hispanic)
-3. Hispanic or Latino
+4. Hispanic or Latino
-4. Native American
-5. Asian
-6. Middle eastern
+5. Middle eastern
-7. Mixed
+6. Native American or Aleut
-8. Other
+7. Other

 **[educ]** What is the highest level of education that you have completed?

 1. Less than a high school diploma
 2. Graduated high school or GED
-3. Graduated two-year college
-4. Some college but no college degree
+3. Some college but no college degree
+4. Graduated 2-year college
 5. Graduated 4-year college
 6. Completed post-graduate or professional school, with degree
-7. Other
-8. Don't know
+7. Don't know

 **[income]** Thinking back over the last year, what was your family's annual income?